 To book an appointment, please ring us on (250) 247-9922, or click here if you have registered for the patient portal.
 We recommend contacting us at least three weeks in advance for follow-up appointments and prescriptions renewals.
 If it’s urgent, click here.

-We schedule most routine appointments at ten- or fifteen-minute intervals.
+We schedule most routine appointments at twenty minute intervals.
 That includes the time your doctor will spend before calling you in, reviewing your medical records, lab results and correspondence, and documenting your appointment after you leave.

 Please arrive a few minutes before your appointment time and always check in at the front desk.

 We’re sorry if we’re running late.
 We often have to respond to emergencies, and we always try to give people the time they need — as we’ll try to do for you.

 Please don’t save up multiple problems and then expect them all to be dealt with properly at one visit.
 If you have more than one thing to discuss, we may need to prioritize.
 And please make a separate appointment if you want to discuss something relating to another family member.

 In an emergency, call 911.
 The island paramedics will assess the situation and determine whether you need to be brought to the clinic or taken to the Nanaimo emergency room.
 We have well-equipped emergency facilities at the clinic and can deal with many problems.
 If necessary, we can arrange a BC Air Ambulance airlift.

 If you have a medical problem that is not an emergency but that cannot wait, such as a urinary tract infection or an unwell child, please call and let us know.
 We’re not a walk-in clinic, but we will do our best to fit you in.
 You will be seen by the doctor on call that day, who may not be your usual doctor.

 You can also call HealthLink BC at 811 and, if necessary, speak to a registered nurse, pharmacist, or other healthcare professional.